RyRose/.dotfiles/README.md

 1. For write access to this repo, run `./utils/gen_github_key.sh` to update the git url to ssh and run `./utils/gen_github_key.sh` to generate an SSH key for github.
 Add this key here: <https://github.com/settings/keys>
-1. For bootstrapping nixos, run `./utils/preload_nixos.sh` to permanently update to using `${HOME}/.config/nixos/configuration.nix` instead of `/etc/nixos/configuration.nix`.
-This is available in the `home` configuration.
-Future runs of `nixos-rebuild switch` will use this file.
+1. For bootstrapping nixos, run `reload_nixos` to use the environment-specific script to reload nix at ~/.local/bin/reload_nixos.